LuisGerar321/4x4-Matrix-keyboard-PSoC/README.md

 <br/>

-## How to implement it on your projects
+## How to implement matrix_library.h on your projects
-The important file in this repository is ***matrix_library.h*** file which contains the necesary functions to use the matrix keyboard 4x4.
-Including the header in your  PSoc project will able to use the functions with.
-Furthermore, a PSoC project are added in this repository in case you needed it(***name_example***).
+The important file in this repository is ***matrix_library.h*** file which contains the necessary functions to use the matrix keyboard 4x4.
+Including the header in your  PSoC project will able to use the functions described above.
+Furthermore, a PSoC project is added to this repository in case you needed it(***name_example***).
 ###### Download
-To get this library, it will be necessary clonning  the repository or download it in a zip file.
-Then, seek the header and put it inside of the folder Design.cydsn which is creted when you do a new project whit any name.
+To get this library, it will be necessary to clone the repository or download it in a zip file.
+Then, seek the header and put it inside of the folder Design.cydsn which is created when you do a new workspace whit any name.

 ###### Adding ***matrix_library.h***  to your current  PSoC workspace project

 <br/>

-The following image shows how the ***matrix_library.h*** is stored inside of my PSoC project named ***Design01.cydsn*** which was created when the workspace ***GatoGame*** was created in PSoC creator.
+The following image shows how the ***matrix_library.h*** is stored inside of my PSoC project named ***Design01.cydsn*** which has been created when the workspace ***GatoGame*** was created in PSoC creator.

 <br/> <img src="ImagesReadme/HeaderInProject.png" > <br/>

-Then, it will be necessary to add the header in PSoC Creator as well just clicking on ***Header files** -> ***Add** -> ***Existing Item*** as is showed in the following picture.
+Then, it will be necessary to add the header in PSoC Creator as well, you can do it just clicking on ***Header files** -> ***Add*** -> ***Existing Item*** as is showed in the following picture.

 <img src="ImagesReadme/AddingLibraryExisting.png" >